Kruphixx/solarlighthud-redux/readme.md

 * Potentially some placeholders / leftovers from either the stock HUD or the old HUD "SolarLightHUD Classic", mainly in the files
 * Some tip text probably cuts off while loading, especially in 4:3, and even more noticeable when using a controller (which auto-enlarges sourcescheme elements)
 * Pibble HUD (for 2v2 PASS Time) looks too bland and could use an update
-* Some unofficial Vscript gamemodes (i.e. Freezetag, Prophunt) are unedited
+* Some unofficial Vscript gamemodes (i.e. Gun Game) are unedited
 * Not all buttons have a consistent appearance

 To fix, or not to fix?
 That is the question.